Cahn–Ingold–Prelog priority rules: Double bonds: E/Z

-Coordination Compounds
+Coordination compounds

 In some cases where stereogenic centers are formed, the configuration must be specified.
 Without the presence of a non-covalent interaction, a compound is achiral.
 Some professionals have proposed a new rule to account for this.
 This rule states that "non-covalent interactions have a fictitious number between 0 and 1" when assigning priority.
 Compounds in which this occurs are referred to as coordination compounds.

-Spiro Compounds
+Spiro compounds

-Spiro structures contain chiral molecules with no say asymmetric center.
-The rings of a spiro structure lie at right angles to each other.
-It's important to note that the mirror images of spiro structures are non-superimposable and are enantiomers.

-Optical Isomerism

-Optical isomers are compounds that have four different substituents attached to a central carbon.
-Optical isomers play a significant role in biological activity.
-Optical isomers have the ability to rotate plane-polarized clockwise (R) or counterclockwise (S).
-When optical isomers create two enantiomers, one will rotate clockwise while the other rotates counterclockwise.
-A mixture of the two isomers, however, will not rotate plane-polarized light.
-These two isomers may be identical chemically, but are indistinguishable.
+Some spiro compounds, for example the SDP ligands ((R)- and (S)-7,7'-bis(diphenylphosphaneyl)-2,2',3,3'-tetrahydro-1,1'-spirobi[indene]), represent chiral, C2-symmetrical molecules where the rings lie approximately at right angles to each other and each molecule cannot be superposed on its mirror image.
+The spiro carbon, C, is a stereogenic centre, and priority can be assigned a>a′>b>b′, in which one ring (both give the same answer) contains atoms a and b adjacent to the spiro carbon, and the other contains a′ and b′.
+The configuration at C may then be assigned as for any other stereocentre.